 Obtaining a bachelor's degree appears to be of growing social and economic importance, particularly for younger generations.
 Across age groups, individuals with bachelor's degrees tend to have higher incomes, lower rates of unemployment, and are less likely to live in poverty than their counterparts without degrees.

 Measuring education level is also an important tool for neighborhood development as communities with a large number of college graduates may have a different demand certain goods and services as well as different overall qualifications as a workforce.

 Dropping out of high school substantially reduces an individual's lifetime earnings, increases their chances of living in poverty, and may even contribute to lower health outcomes.
 Communities with more educated populations tend to have higher rates of economic productivity and growth.

-Measuring the percentage of high school dropouts in a neighborhood is a useful tool to determine the scope of social services like adult education and job training programs that are needed.
+Measuring the percentage of the population without a high school diploma in a neighborhood is a useful tool to determine the scope of social services like adult education and job training programs that are needed.
 Additionally, there may be an increased need for preventative drop out measures for current high school students in neighborhoods with high dropout rates.